 3. Pay attention to the feeding process

-As stated earlier, platies can swim around faster than goldfish, and they will consume more of the food you will supply in the aquarium.
+As stated earlier, platies can swim around faster than goldfish, consuming more of the food in the aquarium.
 Thus, you need to control the diet of the two fish species to ensure each one gets its share of the meal.

 4. If platies aren’t for breeding

-Lastly, if you’re not planning to breed platies, it’s practical to keep them with goldfish in the aquarium.
-Platies are small-sized and easy prey for goldfish such that they will be quickly extinguished after becoming visible.
-Therefore, if you are okay with that, you can feel free to keep them together.
+Lastly, if you’re not planning to breed platies, keeping them with goldfish in the aquarium is practical.
+Platies are small-sized and easy prey for goldfish such that they will be quickly eaten after becoming visible.
+Therefore, you can keep them together if you are okay with that.

-As you have seen, there are multiple convenient ways to raise platies and goldfish together in the aquarium.
-Thus, if you put in extra effort, these ways are practical.
+As seen above, multiple convenient ways exist to raise platies and goldfish in the same aquarium.

 Which Types of Pet Fish Can Live with Platies?

-Platies are calm and active fish that can be kept with fish possessing similar water requirements and temperaments.
+Platies are calm and active fish that can be kept with fish with similar water requirements and temperaments.

 Which Types of Pet Fish Can Live with Goldfish?

 Suppose you are looking for the perfect fish species to match with goldfish.
-We recommend choosing from multiple fish species that may include rosy barbs, bristlenose plecos, zebra danios, rubbernose plecos, tetras, and white cloud mountain minnows.
+We recommend choosing from multiple fish species, including rosy barbs, bristlenose plecos, zebra danios, rubbernose plecos, tetras, and white cloud mountain minnows.

 Choosing a perfect aquarium mate for your goldfish will provide a stress-free and healthy environment where all the fish tank inhabitants can co-exist peacefully.
-However, if you see tiny snails in a fish tank that you didn’t place there, they’re not welcome and should be gotten rid of.
+However, if you see tiny snails in a fish tank you didn’t place there, they’re not welcome and should be eliminated.

 Keep Different Fish Species in Your Aquarium!

 Platies and goldfish can’t live together.
-This is due to various reasons such as water requirements and behavioral characteristics.
+This is due to differences in water requirements and behavioral characteristics.
 However, you can reliably choose the right approach to keep the two species together with the right steps.
 Various circumstances may allow you to breed the two fish types together.

 References